 Underwater National Park in St. John – If you love to snorkel, then you should definitely check out the underwater trail off the coast of St. John (one of the main islands in USVI).
 This snorkeling trail is suited for all levels of swimmers.

-Magens Bay – This is a bay in the region of St. Thomas, which consists of a well protected white sand beach that stretches to nearly a mile.
+Magens Bay – This is a bay in the region of St. Thomas, which consists of a well protected white sand beach that stretches for nearly a mile.
 It is a popular tourist destination in the island wherein the beach sits on a deep bay.
-The waters on the bay are typically calm, which is great for swimming.
+The waters of the bay are typically calm, which is great for swimming.
 The beach also consists of a sandy bottom making it an ideal spot for snorkeling.
 There are also local fishing boats that anchor in the bay.

-Virgin Islands National Park – This nationalpark comprises up to 60 percent of St. John island, as well as Hassel Island.
+Virgin Islands National Park – This national park comprises up to 60 percent of St. John island, as well as Hassel Island.
 It is a popular destination for those who like to do snorkeling and scuba diving.
 You can also take hikes along the trail to the tropical rainforest in the US Virgin Islands.
 The Trunk Bay is one of the most popular attractions within the protected national park area.

 Blackbeard’s Castle – This is just one of five historical landmarks in the US Virgin Islands.
-This castle is located at the island of St. Thomas.
+This castle is located on the island of St. Thomas.
 It was built for by the Danish invaders in 1679 to protect Fort Christian and the harbor.
 The castle was originally named Skytsborg Tower.

 Christiansted National Historic Site – This historical landmark serves to commemorate the urban colonial development in the archipelago.
-Christiansted is made up of 18th and 19th century structures and is located at Christiansted.
+Christiansted is made up of 18th and 19th-century structures and is located at Christiansted.
 The site is currently managed by the US National Park Service.